There are Only 4 Personality Types in Love

 2. Builders make good partners with Builders

 This pair values family, meeting new friends, spending time with their families, and building a future together that is stable, calm, and where they have a sense of control over every aspect of their life.
-There are few thrills or risks taken… these two like to play it calm and safe.
+These two like to play it calm and safe.
+Thus, there are few thrills or risks taken.